asherorr/rb175_networked_applications/file_based_cms/data/about.md

 # Introduction to Ruby

 Ruby is a dynamic, open-source programming language with a focus on simplicity and productivity.
-It was created by Yukihiro "Matz" Matsumoto in the mid-1990s.

 ## Key Features